Mike-117/Excel_to_SQL/README.md

  With time on the project running short, I decided not to look into any new methods but apply what I already knew.
 So I constructed two programs - a method to turn an Excel .xlsx file into a C# datatable, and another one to turn a C# datatable into a SQL database table.
 Then I simply combined them into one program, and I got the result I wanted.

  # Update
- The original program had several drawbacks: the user had to type in the full filename of the Excel worksheet; the datatable columns had to be preprogrammed to a specifice worksheet; the same with the databse.
-While it worked to make a specific Excel worksheet into a SQL database table, it was extremely limited in its usablity.
+ The original program had several drawbacks: the user had to type in the full filename of the Excel worksheet; the datatable columns had to be preprogrammed to a specific worksheet; the same with the databse.
+While it worked to make a predetermined Excel worksheet into a SQL database table, it was extremely limited in its usability.

  I decided to refactor it as a Windows Form app, wherein the user could choose the file and all the data would be automatically converted to a C# datatable for reading, and a SQL database table for storage.
 I was able to complete the first half of the operation, using the ExcelDataReader library.